Ngaremaina/Mapishi/README.md

 # Recipes #
-The purpose of Recipes is to make cooking enjoyable and stress-free.
-We provide recipes created by culinary professionals for those who cook at home.
-We understand that cooking is crucial to living a healthier and more enjoyable life for individuals, communities, and the earth, hence our purpose is to make cooking pleasurable.
-By exchanging recipes and cooking advice, we encourage home cooks throughout the globe to assist one another.
+Making cooking fun and stress-free is the aim of the recipes.
+For those who cook at home, we provide recipes made by chefs.
+We recognize that cooking is essential to leading a healthier and more joyful life for individuals, communities, and the natural world; our goal is to make cooking enjoyable.
+We encourage home cooks worldwide to assist each other by exchanging recipes and culinary tips.

 ## Demo Video ##
 ![Watch the video](./media/video.gif)